Poodles are very intelligent and easy to train. In fact, it is more a process

 consistency is the Key no matter what method of training you use.
 If you do

-house broken in a matter of a couple of weeks
+not have your poodle puppy house broken in a matter of a couple of weeks

 then YOU are probably doing something wrong.